Forex brokers, crypto platforms, and CFD brokers have something in common, they all make money by lending capital to traders through leverage.

 This is the biggest revenue source for an MM broker while STP, ECN, and DMA brokers mostly rely on income from trading fees.

-Why do brokers provide leverage?
+Why do brokers provide added capital to traders?

 Brokers and trading platforms that provide leverage do so simply to earn more money.